Lotayou/Face-Renovation/README.md

 - Data augmentation tool: [image_augmentor](https://pypi.org/project/image-augmentor/) or [albumentation](https://albumentations.readthedocs.io/en/latest/)

 ### Dataset Preparation
-Download [FFHQ](https://github.com/NVlabs/ffhq-dataset), resize to 512-by-512 and split id 65000~69999 for testing.
-We only use first 10000 images for training, which takes 2~3 days on a P100 GPU, training with full FFHQ is possible but not worth it.
+Download [FFHQ](https://github.com/NVlabs/ffhq-dataset), resize to 512x512 and split id `[65000, 70000)` for testing.
+We only use first 10000 images for training, which takes 2~3 days on a P100 GPU, training with full FFHQ is possible, but could take weeks.

 After that, run `degrade.py` to acquire paired images for training.
 You need to specify the degradation type and input root in the script first.